Frequent intercourse without birth control usually results in pregnancy:

 If women have regular periods, they can estimate when ovulation occurs by measuring their temperature each day before they get out of bed.
 A decrease suggests that ovulation is about to occur.
 An increase of 0.9° F (0.5° C) or more suggests ovulation has just occurred.
 However, this method is inconvenient for many women and is not reliable or precise.
 At best, it predicts ovulation only within 2 days.

 Home ovulation prediction kits are more accurate.
 These kits are used to detect an increase in luteinizing hormone in the urine.
-(This hormone stimulates the ovaries to trigger ovulation.)
+(Luteinizing hormone stimulates the ovaries to stimulate ovulation.)
 Usually, this increase occurs 24 to 36 hours before ovulation.
 Women usually need to repeat the test for several consecutive days, so kits typically include five to seven sticks.
 The sticks can be held under a stream of urine or dipped into urine that is collected in a sterile container.

 The cause of infertility may be due to problems in the man, the woman, or both:

-Thus, the diagnosis of infertility problems requires a thorough assessment of both partners.
+The diagnosis of infertility problems requires a thorough assessment of both partners.
 Usually, the assessment is done after at least 1 year of trying to achieve a pregnancy.
 However, it is done sooner if

 Age is a factor, especially for women.
 As women age, becoming pregnant becomes more difficult, and the risk of complications during pregnancy increases.
 Also, women, particularly after age 35, have a limited time to resolve infertility problems before menopause.